backdrop-contrib/slick/src/Plugin/Field/README.txt

 OPTIONSET
 To create your option sets, go to:

 "admin/config/media/slick"

 SLIDE LAYOUT
+The slide layout option depends on at least a skin selected.
+No skin, just DIY.
 Core image field support several caption placements/ layout that affect the entire slides.